HuaizhengZhang/Active-Learning-as-a-Service/README.md

 ![](./docs/images/logo.svg)

 Active Learning as a Service (ALaaS) is a fast and scalable framework for automatically selecting a subset to be labeled from a full dataset so to reduce labeling cost.
-It provides a out-of-the-box and standalone experience for users to quickly utilize active learning.
+It provides an out-of-the-box and standalone experience for users to quickly utilize active learning.